DMLGuide/DMLGuide.github.io/examples/GN.md

 3. Cross-fitting: obtain cross-fit estimates of the two conditional expectations.
 4. Estimation: regress the residualized outcome variable on the residualized causal variable of interest.

 We have no strong priors on whether a linear or non-linear learner is more appropriate, or whether regularization is needed at all.
 Hence we use 3 learners in this example: unregularized OLS, cross-validated Lasso, and a random forest.
 We also use model averaging to combine the estimated conditional expectations from these 3 learners.
 Specifically, we use short-stacking which is a computationally cheap and fast way of pairing DML and model averaging (see [Ahrens et al. (2025)](https://doi.org/10.1002/jae.3103) for a description of the algorithm and other model averaging strategies).
-Also to make the example run quickly the initial estimation is done just once, i.e., we do not resample (re-cross-fit based on different splits).
+Also to make the example run quickly the initial estimation is done just once, i.e., we do not resample (repeat the cross-fit based on different splits).

 The dataset is small, and so we choose 10-fold cross-fitting.
 This means that learners are trained on about 66-67 observations, and OOS predictions are obtained for the remaining 7-8 observations.
 (If the dataset were larger, we could e.g. use 5-fold cross-fitting and save some computation time.)